 Clicker training can be one solution for your team.
-If you train using

-  positive reinforcement, the clicker is a handy tool to do just that.
-The

-  idea is that when your dog performs the desired action, you click the

-  clicker and reward him immediately.
+If you train using positive reinforcement, the clicker is a handy tool to do just that.
+The idea is that when your dog performs the desired action, you click the clicker and reward him immediately.

 The rewards can vary from a dog treat to a toy.
-It can even a belly rub with

-  lots of praises for the dog that is neither food nor toy motivated.
+It can even be a belly rub with lots of praise for the dog that is neither food nor toy motivated.

 You must remain consistent with this type of training.
-Remember to click the

-  clicker the moment your dog performs what you ask him to do.
+Remember to click the clicker the moment your dog performs what you ask him to do.

 Things to consider

 While most dogs can be persuaded with the right techniques and preferred treats, there are just some dogs that can not be bribed.
 Many breeds fall into the latter category and are not too interested in treats.
 Examples of these breeds are terriers, herders, and guardian breeds.

 If you have taste-tested different treats without success, another positive reinforcement might be what your pet is seeking.
 Hence, you could try out a toy or physical reward, as they might just work on your pet.